martinpihrt/OSPy/ospy/docs/Web Interface Guide - English.md

 ```

 The second way is to use the "generate" button in the SSL certificate tab.

-### Disable security
-Leave the Disable security box unchecked unless you have a very good reason to disable password protection.

-### Current password
-Enter the current password in the first text box This will be opendoor on a new installation.

-### New password
-Enter your new password into the the boxes labeled New password.

-### Confirm password
-Enter your Confirm into the the boxes labeled Confirm password.

 ## Station Handling Section
 The Station Handling section contains settings for stations.